 For as many excellent universities and psychology degree programs in Indiana that aren’t located in or directly around Indianapolis, the state capital still manages to have a few excellent psychology degree programs nearby as well as a flourishing professional community of psychologists that represent a lot of opportunity for aspiring psychologists looking to start their career in Indianapolis.
 The University of Indianapolis has a nationally ranked clinical psychology degree program and other schools like Butler University and Marian University offer well-respected and popular undergraduate psychology degree programs to interested students.
 There is also IUPUI, which has a recognized psychology department for students interested.

 Those looking to start a psychology career in Indianapolis will be pleased to know the city has a sizable community that is active and offer opportunities to recent graduates looking to jumpstart their psychology careers.
-In May of 2014, the United States Bureau of Labor Statistics reported that Indianapolis had at least 400 professional clinical, counseling and school psychologists working in the Indianapolis-Carmel metropolitan area and those psychologists were earning an average annual wage of between $70,480.
+In May of 2022, the United States Bureau of Labor Statistics reported that Indianapolis had about 1,400 professional psychologists working in the Indianapolis-Carmel metropolitan area.
+Clinical and counseling psychologists in the area have an attractive average salary at $78,530.